mgreenig/COVIDENCE-survey/README.md

 ### Annotating patients with BNF drug classes

 To annotate individual patients in the survey with the BNF drug classes being investigated, we provide the [`Annotate_patients.py`](Annotate_patients.py) script.
-Each patient is annotated with more than 20 BNF drug classes to be analysed as covariates, with each covariate taking a value of 1 if the patient listed medications from that class and 0 if not.
+Each patient is annotated with more than 20 drug classes to be analysed as covariates, with each covariate taking a value of 1 if the patient listed medications from that class and 0 if not.
 Some examples of classes being investigated include:

 - Statins